pikaroot/pikaroot.github.io/_blogs/2023-02-06-Sagemath_Installation_without_git_clone_repo.md

 ./sage
 ```

-# Failed to build Sage
+## :x: Failed to build Sage

-**NOTE: This section only solves the errors I had encountered.**
+>NOTE: This section only solves the errors I had encountered.
 ### Error 1

 ```